theojulienne/covid-19-data/README.md

 https://theojulienne.github.io/covid-19-data/dataset.json
 ```

-The full dataset will be available in the `covid19_dataset` variable, which looks like the following:
+Using the JS option, the full dataset will be available in the `covid19_dataset` variable.
+Either way, the JSON or variable looks like the following:
 ```js
 {
   "timeseries_dates": ["2020-01-22", "2020-01-23", ..., today's date],